greenya/irrlichtlime/readme.txt

   \bin         This is the output directory.
 When you compile Lime and
                its examples, it fills with binaries.
-  \doc         Contain documentation related files.
+  \doc         Contains documentation related files.
   \examples    Directory with examples of usage.
 This examples are ports
                from real Irrlicht Engine SDK examples written on C++.
   \irrlicht    Contains Irrlicht Engine SDK used for compiling Lime.